zerodivide1/zerodivide1.github.io/_posts/2025-03-22-new-coat-of-paint.md

 migrate things across.

 The first challenge I ran across was related to my old Docker container that I used to build and preview the site.
-For some reason, the [official Jekyll Docker container](jdc) no longer wanted to function and would crash during build.
+For some reason, the [official Jekyll Docker container][jdc] no longer wanted to function and would crash during build.
 I attributed it to the fact that I was trying to run it on my Apple Silicon Macbook Pro (M2 Max), and there may have been some sort of MacOS update that broke the container